 Be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!

-If you love this gluten free waffles recipe, be sure to follow me on social media so you never miss a post:
+If you love this quick and easy gluten free waffles recipe, be sure to follow me on social media so you never miss a post:

 | facebook | twitter | pinterest | instagram | youtube |